 Increasing demand for superior quality footwear along with product innovation and premiumization represent some of the key factors driving the market.
 Manufacturers are increasingly emphasizing on the development of unique designs, while also giving importance to comfort.
 This has led to the introduction of innovative products which are comfortable as well as fashionable.
 Increasing interest in sports and inclination towards athletic and physical activities such as jogging have also positively impacted the market growth.
 Although online marketing has overpowered physical shopping experience in most consumer goods segments, consumers still prefer to be physically present while buying footwear.
 This has further led to the proliferation of organized retail outlets and has improved customer-manufacturer interaction.
 Furthermore, aggressive promotional activities by manufacturers and enhanced spending capacities of consumers have also catalyzed the market growth.
-Looking forward, IMARC Group expects the global footwear market to exhibit moderate growth during 2020-2025.
+Looking forward, IMARC Group expects the global footwear market to exhibit moderate growth during the next five years.

 The report has also analysed the competitive landscape of the market with some of the key players being Nike Incorporation, Adidas AG, PUMA, Geox S.p.A, Skechers USA, Incorporation, Timberland, Crocs Retail, Inc., Ecco Sko A/S, Wolverine World Wide, Inc., Under Armour Inc., etc